foxyfocus/skybar/README.md

 # skybar
-A GTK-based panel for Wayland compositors and X Window Manager
+A GTK-based panel for Wayland compositors and X Window Managers